mco-gh/gcslock/README.md

 > Cloud Storage aborts the update with a status code of 412 Precondition Failed.

 This is exactly the sort of guarantee provided by the kernel when we attempt to create a file system link.
-The combination of read-after-write consistency and atomic create-once semantics gives us everything we need to build a distributed mutex that can be used to serialize computations anywhere across the internet.
+The combination of strong consistency and atomic create-once semantics gives us everything we need to build a distributed mutex that can be used to serialize computations anywhere across the internet.